 Finally!
 Our first legit cuddly animal!

 Rats have a lot going for them.
-(Technically they’re called ~*fancy rats*~ to differentiate them from the miniature-pony-sized creepers you see chilling on the train tracks, eating their own kind like “go on, judge me.”)
-They’re very intelligent and can be trained to perform a wide array of tricks.
+(Technically they’re ~*fancy rats*~ to differentiate them from the miniature-pony-sized creepers chilling on the train tracks, eating their own kind like “go on, judge me.”)
+They’re intelligent and can be trained to perform tricks.
 Rats recognize their owners and will often seek them out and even attempt to groom them.

-Overall they’re inexpensive to keep, though their short lifespans (only two or three years) are a major drawback.
-Their health is also far more delicate than what you would expect.
+Overall they’re inexpensive, though their short lifespans (only two or three years) are a major drawback.
+Their health is also far more delicate than you’d expect.
 They are very susceptible to respiratory infections.

 #16 Horses (TIED)